 2 PROCESS PLAN

-Council adopted the process plan in order for eMalahleni to develop a new 5 year credible IDP.
-The following engagements will be followed as the municipality develops the 2017/2018 IDP.
+Council adopted the process plan in order for eMalahleni to review 2018/19 IDP.
+The following engagements will be followed as the municipality develops the 2018/2019 IDP.
 The IDP process aligns with performance and budget processes.